python-cffi/cffi/doc/source/index.rst

 The C code's integers and floating-point values are mapped to Python's regular ``int``, ``long`` and ``float``.
-Moreover, the C type ``char`` correspond to single-character strings in Python.
+Moreover, the C type ``char`` corresponds to single-character strings in Python.
 (If you want it to map to small integers, use either ``signed char`` or ``unsigned char``.)

+Similarly, the C type ``wchar_t`` corresponds to single-character unicode strings, if supported by the backend.
+Note that in some situations (a narrow Python build with an underlying 4-bytes wchar_t type), a single wchar_t character may correspond to a pair of surrogates, which is represented as a unicode string of length 2.
+If you need to convert a wchar_t to an integer, do not use ``ord(x)``, because it doesn't accept such unicode strings; use instead ``int(ffi.cast('int', x))``, which does.

 Pointers, structures and arrays are more complex: they don't have an obvious Python equivalent.
 Thus, they correspond to objects of type